 Confirmation: Next you see confirmation notice that the transfer process has begun.

-►Time require in Domain transfer
+►Time Required in Domain transfer process

 Minimum time required in domain transfer is four hours and maximum 12 Days.
 How fast is domain transfer process?
 That entirely depends on the system and the technology the new registrar and the current registrar is using.